What it is Like to Work on a New Zealand Ski Field

 Let’s make one thing clear: you are not going to earn your fortunes working on a ski field.
 Your incentive to work on a ski area should be for the lifestyle, not the money.
 And with that, you will have a super fun lifestyle!

 Wages differ depending on what position you do on the mountain.
 Most workers will get around the New Zealand minimum wage.
-Higher wages are offered to managerial and supervisor roles, ski instructors, ski patrol and groomers.
+Higher wages are offered to managerial and supervisory roles, ski instructors, ski patrol and groomers.
 However, workers on the minimum wage are likely to find themselves working more hours than ski instructors, for example, so keep this in mind.

-Obviously, working on a ski field is a weather-dependant job.
+Obviously, working on a ski field is a weather-dependent job.
 This means that despite the snowmakers working hard before the “official” ski season starts, the ski field cannot open until there is enough of a snow base.
 Recent years have found seasons starting a week or two later than the projected opening date, meaning ski field jobs are likely to be on-hold to start with.
 In that case, it’s best to arrive at your ski season destination with enough money to live with for 2-3 weeks, just as a back-up, before you start getting paid.

 The hours that you work on the mountain should be negotiated in the job interview, whether you work full-time or part-time.
-However, less hours might be worked when the bad weather hits!
+However, fewer hours might be worked when the bad weather hits!
 How often this occurs depends on what ski field you work on.
 Sheltered ski areas rarely have “closed days” while isolated and exposed mountains can get a beating weekly.

 Despite opening hours for New Zealand ski fields being 8/9am to 4pm, work is done before, during and after those times, including night shifts for the groomers and snowmakers.
 Hours can range between 8-11 hours per day.